 The following online courses or conferences satisfy the ORD 3-year requirement for training in ethical principles of human research protection by VA Investigators and their research staff.

 1. ORD and Collaborative Institutional Training Initiative (CITI) have developed a training curriculum that satisfies ORD training requirements.
-With the publication of the revised VHA Handbook 1200.05, "Requirements for the Protection of Human Subjects in Research," on November 12, 2014, all individuals involved in conducting VA human subjects research are required to complete training on ethical principles on which human subjects research is to be conducted.
+VHA Directive 1200.05, "Requirements for the Protection of Human Subjects in Research," requires that all individuals involved in conducting VA human subjects research are required to complete training on ethical principles on which human subjects research is to be conducted.
 There is no longer an ORD requirement for training in Good Clinical Practices.

 ORD has now designated as "required" two of the modules that were previously in the list of electives for each stage of training.
 This does not affect any completion certificates that have already been earned, and the total number of modules required will not change.
-The minimum CITI training required to meet ORD requirements will now be as follows:
+The minimum CITI training required to meet ORD requirements is set up for each VA facility and is now as follows:

 - Initial Training (Basic Course).
 Learners must complete two (2) required Ethics Modules selected by ORD, plus 6 additional modules from a selected list of 16 elective modules.